-DEAN: DR. ALICE T. LEDFORD
+ACTING DEAN: DR. D. RANDALL WILSON

-The undergraduate programs in the School of Education fulfill the mission of the University by providing a strong liberal arts foundation for each of its undergraduate degree programs.
+The undergraduate programs in the School of Education fulfill the mission of the University by providing a strong liberal arts foundation.
 The graduate program in the School is the Master of Education degree.
-The School of Education prepares a diverse clientele of students through a variety of programs in education which meet state, regional, and national accreditation standards.
-The School utilizes multiple learning approaches which address a variety of learning styles and emphasizes active, meaningful learning.
+The School of Education prepares students through a variety of programs in education which meet state, regional, and national accreditation standards.
+The School utilizes multiple teaching methods which address a variety of learning styles and emphasizes an active, meaningful learning experience.
 The assessment of undergraduate and graduate programs utilizes challenging criteria that are reliable, clearly agreed upon, fair and performance-based.